-The Instruments Studies Section in the Instrumentation Office of the Future Missions Department is in charge of the overall technical management of payload definition activities for early phases of future missions, proposed for the Science programme, including the technical interface with instrument consortia.
+The Instruments Studies Section in the Instrumentation Division of the Future Missions Department is in charge of the overall technical management of payload definition activities for early phases of future missions, proposed for the Science programme, including the technical interface with instrument consortia.
 The Section also provides general payload expertise support to other ESA Directorates, as well as support for planning, monitoring and execution of technology development activities.

 The Instruments Studies Section has a number of key tasks:

 - Payload support to the Cosmic Vision missions in assessment phase

 - Definition of Strawman Payloads for internal and industrial studies, and managing the interfaces between the payloads provided by the Member States and the industrial studies during the Definition Phase

 - Support for the assessment of the system level performance (Satellite-Payload-Instrument)

 - Definition of the corresponding Technology Development Plans

 - Development of specific related technologies required for future payloads, in close co-operation with the Technology Preparation Section (SCI-FT)